-The PSO subsidy paid to the operators of these three gross cost contracts amounts to just over 0.1% of the total PSO allocated to bus operators.
+The PSO subsidy paid to the operators of these four gross cost contracts amounts to just over 0.1% of the total PSO allocated to bus operators.

-Table 12A shows the PSO subsidy paid out on these routes which is the tendered cost for operating the route less passenger fares and DEASP payments for the free travel scheme.
-It also outlines passenger journeys, including the percentage of passenger journeys by free travel pass holder, the number of buses used along with their age and whether the buses are wheel chair accessible or not.
+Figure 12.1 below shows fare revenue, Department of Employment Affairs and Social Protection (DEASP) free travel grant, and net subsidy as a % of gross tendered cost.
+Also outlined in figure 12.2 & Table 12A are passenger journeys, including the percentage of passenger journeys by free travel pass holder, the number of buses used along with their age and whether the buses are wheel chair accessible or not.

 Note that there were no payments by the DEASP for the free travel scheme in 2013 or 2014 on these routes.
+Despite this, free travel pass holders were carried without paying a fare.